nicksnlp/Cantharellus/Xinyuan/README.md

   * 3.end of hallucination
 - Hallucinated text

+# Helper function 1: json2dataset.py
-# json2dataset.py contains a helper function that read training data from a jsonl file and convert into DatasetDict object (contains a training and a validation set).
+read training data from a jsonl file and convert into DatasetDict object (contains a training and a validation set).

+# Helper function 2: tokenize_align.py
-# tokenize_align.py contains a helper function that preprocess the data by:
+preprocess the data by:
 - tokenizing the input question & output answer
 - aligning lables to tokens